What is optimism?

 With realistic optimism, you don't just expect the best and hope that things will go well.
 Nor do you let yourself see and expect only the worst.
 Instead, you look at the "big picture," the good and the bad.
 You then:

 - Decide what you can do to make things go as well as possible.

 - Choose to focus on the positives, and on your strengths, as you go forward.

 For example, let's say you are about to have a knee surgery.
 You can choose to be optimistic about your recovery, rather than let fear or hopelessness take hold.
 Imagine how you want to feel 6 or 12 months after surgery—strong and active.
 Picture what you want to be doing, how you want to be moving around.
 Keep these positive, hopeful pictures in your mind.

 A positive attitude can also help you keep up a positive mood, which can help with healing.
 But optimism alone is only part of a good recovery.
 It's also important to know what to do, such as physical therapy exercises, and what to be careful about.
 And if you need support or advice, you can plan ahead with the right people before the surgery.

 When practicing optimism, remember to keep a flexible frame of mind.
 Expect change, and be ready to adjust to it.

 How can you practice optimism?

-Whenever you're having trouble with thinking negative thoughts, expecting the worst, or feeling powerless, try any of these exercises for a few days.
+Whenever you're having trouble with thinking negative thoughts, expecting the worst, or feeling powerless, try any of these tips for a few days.1

 - Look for the benefits.
 Think of a negative event from your near or distant past.
 Write it down.
 Now think of something positive that has or could come of it.
 Write it down.
 For the positive thought, use larger handwriting or a favorite color.